top of page

 How often should I attend counselling?

 Every client’s needs are unique; however, sessions every 1-4 weeks is usually ideal.
-If you are in a particularly heightened period of distress or transition, I would recommend weekly sessions.
-If you are in a maintenance stage & wanting ongoing support, sessions every 2-3 weeks would be sufficient.
-If you are doing well but want to continue working on your goals or need ongoing mental health monitoring, monthly or as needed sessions would likely be appropriate.
+If you are in a particularly heightened period of distress or transition, weekly sessions may be needed.
+If you are in a maintenance stage & wanting ongoing support, sessions every 2-4 weeks would be sufficient.
+If you are doing well but want to continue working on your goals or need ongoing mental health check-in's, monthly or as needed sessions would likely be appropriate.
+Not sure what is right for you?
+Reach out & we can make a plan!

 When should I seek counselling?